ibmdataworks/datafirst/datascientist/machinelearning/Readme.md

 > NOTE: Your data files are now moved to the Object Storage into the
 > Bluemix.

-###Initializing Apache Spark: Apache Spark Service
+#Step 2.
+Initializing Apache Spark: Apache Spark Service

 Use the Apache Spark Service that is created for your account.
 You can alternatively create a new Apache Spark Service by following these